 La Torre dell’Orologio (Clock Tower) shadows over Piazza delle Erbe.
-This astrological clock was built in 1473 by Bartolomeo Manfredi, mechanic, mathematician and astrologer to the Gonzaga Court.
+This astrological clock was built in 1473 by Bartolomeo Manfredi, mechanic, mathematician, and astrologer to the Gonzaga Court.
 It houses a museum and under normal circumstances, you can climb to the top.
-Sadly, during our visit there was construction in progress so access to the tower and museum were closed.
+Sadly, during our visit, there was construction in progress so access to the tower and museum were closed.

 Rotunda di San Lorenzo

 The Rotunda di San Lorenzo sits right next to la Torre dell’Orologio.
 Built at the end of the 11th century, it is the oldest church in Mantua.
 It’s a small circular shape designed to look like a smaller version of the Church of the Holy Sepulchre in Jerusalem.
-It is no longer a church but serves as local event space.
+It is no longer a church but serves as a local event space.
 Admission is free!

 This palace was built in the 1500s by the Gonzaga family as a second home.
 Today it houses Mantua’s civic museum.
 This massive palace is a beautiful place to take a stroll and enjoy its art and rich history.

 Insider Tip: You can save money if you buy the Mantua Sabbioneta Card for 20 euros (valid for 72 hours) which includes all the locations mentioned above and much more.
 Here’s a complete list: